-- q Implement your compiler in an existing language (easy). - Writing your compiler in the language it is trying to compile itself (bootstrapping): - Second Another compiler already exists, with binaries for your build architecture. - Another compiler already exists, but no binaries for your build architecture (only 32-bit; your system is 64-bit; crosscompiling + bootstrapping). - Solution Solution</p
+- Implement your compiler in an existing language (easy). - Writing your compiler in the language it is trying to compile itself (bootstrapping): - One of the second second - Another compiler already exists, but no binaries for your build architecture (only 32-bit; your system is 64-bit; crosscompiling + bootstrapping). - No other compiler exists.